sungjun1116/Bvillage-2020_OIDC/README.md

 - Internet Explorer browser has problems with some css layout functions and displaying Google charts.

 #### Additional guide
-In the course of development, We developed the back-end part of the community page as Java to optimize security.
+In the course of development, We developed the back-end part of the community page as JSP to optimize security.

 The relevant code is located in the following repository:<https://github.com/sungjun1116/Bvillage-2020_OIDC2>